SQL Set operators are conceptually derived from the mathematical set principle. The three fundamental set operators are

 SELECT * FROM first, second

-Now take a look at the UNION, which is the simplest type of probably the most extensively used of the set operators.
+Now, look at the UNION, which is the simplest type and probably the most extensively used of the SQL set operators.
 The code to combine our two tables is:

 SELECT * FROM first UNION SELECT * FROM second